 What does a PGCE involve?

-Often starting with an academic focus, PGCE courses usually cover teaching and learning theory, managing classroom behaviour and current educational issues.
+Courses often start with an academic focus and usually cover teaching and learning theory, managing classroom behaviour and current educational issues.
 After the first few weeks you'll spend up to two-thirds of your time on placement in schools, teaching in two different key stages.
 Your placements will help you to explore theory in practice.
 You'll be immersed into school life gradually, with an emphasis on research-informed and evidence-based teaching.

 In this way, your academic performance and teacher development are closely linked.
 You will reflect, get feedback from others and be assessed against teaching standards as you progress through the PGCE.